Servings: 6 Total time: 3 hours 15 minutes Difficulty: beginner

 Preparation

-1. Prepare the ingredients: Season the pieces of meat with salt, pepper and smoked paprika.
-Reserve.
+1. Prepare the ingredients: Season the pieces of meat with salt, pepper, and smoked paprika.
+Set aside.
 Prepare the vegetables by cutting them into medium-sized pieces.

-2. Wrapping the ingredients: Wrap the pieces of meat in the cabbage leaves.
+2. Packaging the ingredients: Wrap the pieces of meat in cabbage leaves.
 Arrange them in a large baking dish.
-Add the beef broth, then the potatoes, carrots, pumpkin and sweet potatoes.
+Add the beef broth, then the potatoes, carrots, butternut squash, and sweet potatoes.
 Cover everything with cabbage leaves.

-3. Slow cooking: Preheat the oven to 160°C. Cover the baking dish with a large sheet of aluminum foil, making sure it is airtight to seal in the steam and flavors.
+3. Slow cooking: Preheat the oven to 160°C. Cover the baking dish with a large sheet of aluminum foil, ensuring it is airtight to retain steam and aromas.

-4. Simmer in the oven: Cook the Hāngi in the oven for about 3 to 4 hours, until the meats are tender and the vegetables are cooked through.
+4. Slow cooking in the oven: Cook the Hāngi in the oven for about 3 to 4 hours, until the meats are tender and the vegetables are well cooked.

-5. Serve: Serve the Hāngi.
-Wrapping cabbage helps lock in flavors and add a touch of greenery.
+5. Serving: Serve the Hāngi.
+The cabbage wrap helps to retain the flavors and adds a touch of greenery.

-Keywords: Zeeland hangi recipe, gluten-free New Zealand recipe, gluten-free potato duces recipe
+Keywords: hangi recipe New Zealand, gluten-free New Zealand recipe, gluten-free duces potato recipe

 Archive under